Conor McGregor rape accuser thought she would never see her daughter again

 “When he was raping me I was completely numb.
 I didn’t feel anything.
 I completely froze.”

-She said she fell asleep on the bed in the hotel room and woke up later.
+She said she fell asleep on the bed in the hotel room and woke up later “in a panic” and went to find her phone in her bag.

+Mr McGregor’s barrister Remy Farrell put it to Ms Ni Laimhin that she had deceived her then partner by telling him “a lie” about where she was.

+The court was told that Ms Ni Laimhin texted her partner on the evening of December 9 saying she was at the Goat Grill in south Dublin with friends.

+Ms Ni Laimhin said she did not want to tell him where she was or who she was with because she “didn’t want to worry” him.

-She said the group had all left the hotel room, with Mr McGregor leaving with her friend, but she returned to the room with Mr Lawrence, where she saw the bruises on her body and broke down.
+Earlier on Wednesday, the court heard that the group had all left the hotel room, with Mr McGregor leaving with Ms Ni Laimhin’s friend, but she returned to the room with Mr Lawrence, where she saw the bruises on her body and broke down.

-She showed him the bruises on her body, to which she claimed he said: “I can’t believe you were in that room and I was here while that was happening to you.”
+After showing him the bruises on her body, she claimed he said: “I can’t believe you were in that room and I was here while that was happening to you.”

 Ms Ni Laimhin said she was shocked when she learned that Mr Lawrence had claimed the pair of them had consensual sex in the hotel room.